GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

-# Creating Webhooks to interact with external services
+# Interacting with external services via webhooks

 A webhook is an HTTP-based callback function that an external service calls when it produces an event, passing a payload of data along with it.
 Webhooks enable these different webapps and services to communicate with each other.